confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 The new server API will be implemented using Vert.x

-The implementation will be designed in a reactive / non blocking way in order to provide the best performance / scalability characteristics with low resource usage.
+The implementation will be designed in a reactive / non-blocking way in order to provide the best performance / scalability characteristics with low resource usage.
 This will also influence the overall threading model of the server and position us with a better, more scalability internal server architecture that will help future proof the ksqlDB server.